 Kristin heads for a gap, rock-hopping on the outer coast

 Misty conditions near the entrance to Milford Sound.

 A week or so earlier we heard the tragic news of Australian Andrew McCauley who had kayaked almost the entire crossing from Tasmania to Milford Sound, only to meet disaster within sight of new Zealand.
 His kayak was found, but so far, no sign of Andrew.
 Our hearts go out to his family.

 Getting a better view by standing up in the kayaks...

-A kia; intelligent yet quite destructive mountain parrot, begins to dismantle the kayaks... motorists sometimes find the seals from around windows and all rubber trim has been removed completely by mischievous kias!
-We chase away this one when its razor-sharp beak began slicing through the hatch lids.
+A kea; intelligent yet quite destructive mountain parrot, investigates the kayaks.
+Sometimes they completely remove rubber seals from around car windows, a trait shared by black vultures in Florida.
+We chased this one away when its razor-sharp beak began slicing the hatch lids.

 World renowned expedition kayaker Paul Caffyn (to the right) drifts with John Kirk-Anderson and Kristin Nelson, Marlborough Sounds.